GabrielMoreau/winsoft-main/x2goclient/README.md

-# X2GoClient - Client Windows for NX Linux remote desktop
+# X2GoClient - Client Windows for X2GO (NX) Linux remote desktop

 X2Go is an open source remote desktop software for Linux that uses a modified NX 3 protocol.